pablogila/OclimaxPlus/README.md

 * Using **git**
 `git clone https://github.com/pablogila/OclimaxPlus.git`

 Once downloaded, open the **OclimaxPlus** folder and copy inside the required OCLIMAX scripts, mentioned in the previous section.
-Then create a new folder called **data**, where the input folders should be placed.
-After execution, the program will extract the outputs in an **out** folder, and the folder structure should look as follows:
+Then create a new folder called **data**, where the input folder(s) should be placed; inside each of your input folder(s), there should be several nested subfolders containing your phonon files.
+After execution, the program will extract the outputs in an **out** folder, following the naming of the subfolders.
+The folder structure should look as follows:

 ```.
 CrystalReader